sleimanx2/plastic/readme.md

 ```

 ##### Updating Mappings

+If our update consist of adding a new field mapping we can always update our model map with our new field and run `php artisan mapping:rerun`.

-In general, the mapping for existing fields cannot be updated or delete. however their are some techniques to update your mapping.
+The mapping for existing fields cannot be updated or deleted.
+So we need to use one of below technique to update existing fields .

 1- Create a new index